hpointu/hpointu.github.io/_posts/2020-09-27-neovim-aniseed-plugin.md

 # Minor improvements

-Right now, our popup widow pops up at always the same place.
+Right now, our popup window pops up at always the same place.
 It would be nice if, instead, its position was relative to the position of the cursor.

 We'll remove the `col` and `row` arguments of our `make-window` function,